kllla/web/README.md

 This is a simple suite of web services for running an invitation only posting community with shared services among users.
 All hosted on Google Cloud Platform using Firebase and Storage Buckets.
 Authentication his handled in app with bcrypt salted passwords while Authentication is via a bearer session token.
 All the html rendered server side.
-This was to have 0 reliance on javascript not for any inherent dislike, but I wanted the site to be able to be run over TOR where there is almost a defacto standard of no client side javascript.
+This is to have 0 reliance on javascript so to be able to be run over TOR with no client side javascript.

 - multi user
 - bearer auth sessions